 How it compares to stronger ecosystem alternatives

-If you want to stay in the Primos family, the Double Take is interesting because it closes some of the gap between the stripped-down Dogg Catcher 2 and the bigger expectations many buyers still carry from legacy Primos names.
+If you want to stay in the Primos family, the Double Take is the page to look at when Dogg Catcher 2 feels too basic.

 Double Take vs FOXPRO / Lucky Duck / iCOTEC